Embotics/Scenarios/Enable-Requesters-to-Choose-Apps-to-Deploy-on-Kubernetes-Cluster/README.md

 - `mongo`
 - `redis`

-To learn more about custom attributes, see [Using Custom Attributes to Add Infrastructure Metadata](http://docs.embotics.com/vCommander/configuring_custom_attributes.htm) in the vCommander User Guide.
+To learn more about custom attributes, see [Using Custom Attributes to Add Infrastructure Metadata](http://docs.embotics.com/vCommander/configuring_custom_attributes.htm).

 ## Configure the change request form